AFMASS Frequently Asked Questions – Visitors & Delegates

-The AFMASS Conferences & Expos provide companies with an interest in Africa’s growing industry to meet and trade with the key decision makers from the food & beverage; agro, milling and feed and hospitality & food service industry.
+The AFMASS Conferences & Expos provide companies with an interest in Africa’s growing industry to meet and trade with the key decision makers from the food, beverage and milling and hospitality & food service industry.

-We receive the following questions from past exhibitors:
+We have received the following questions from past exhibitors:

 1) How do delegates and visitors access the events?
 Are the events free to attend for industry players?